IQSS/dataverse/doc/sphinx-guides/source/developers/aux-file-support.rst

 Auxiliary File Support
 ======================

 Auxiliary file support is experimental and as such, related APIs may be added, changed or removed without standard backward compatibility.
-Auxiliary files in the Dataverse Software are being added to support depositing and downloading differentially private metadata, as part of the OpenDP project (opendp.org).
+Auxiliary files in the Dataverse Software are being added to support depositing and downloading differentially private metadata, as part of the `OpenDP project <https://opendp.org>`_.
 In future versions, this approach will likely become more broadly used and supported.

 Adding an Auxiliary File to a Datafile
 --------------------------------------